b3nab/instapy-cli/README.md

 ---

 ## Introduction
-There are plenty of libraries written in Python dedicated to Instagram APIs (either public or private).. but most of them have unsolved issues and PRs not maintained for a time as long as 5-6 months.
+There are plenty of libraries written in Python dedicated to Instagram APIs (either public or private), but most of them have unsolved issues and PRs not maintained for a time as long as 5-6 months.

 At the same time, lots of developers want a simple and effective way to post photos **programmatically**.

-So I dediced to start this repo and open-source it with :heart:
+So I dedided to start this repo and open-source it with :heart:

 ***`[FUTURE] spoiler:`*** And what if I want to upload a video?

-### Usage
+### Install

 **Install**

 `pip install instapy-cli`

+### Use as Library

+You can check the folder `examples` to see working codes to use instapy-cli programmatically.

+### Use as CLI

 **Use**